-I love fireworks.
 There’s just something magical about watching your money blow up in the sky for seven seconds.
-I really do love them, but isn’t that what it feels like sometimes?
-You buy this huge, $75.00 finale firework, and it lasts maybe ten seconds, and you’re left going, “That was it?”
+I do love them, but isn’t that what it feels like sometimes?
+You buy this huge, $75.00 finale firework, and it lasts maybe ten seconds, and you’re left wondering, “That was it?
+That was worth $75?!”

-I’ve been working in the fireworks business for twelve years now, and I am going to share some secret tips with you to help you save money and get the biggest show this year!
+We interviewed a firework stand owner who has been selling them for more than thirteen years.
+She shared with us some secret tips with you to help you save money and get the biggest show this year!

-Did you know that if you find fireworks cheaper somewhere else, most places will price match!
-I’m not saying, go ask for money back after you’ve purchased, and then found cheaper fireworks elsewhere, I’m saying check prices before you buy!
+Did you know that if you find your favorite firework cheaper somewhere else, most places will price match!
+I’m not saying, ask for money back after you’ve purchased, and then found cheaper fireworks elsewhere.
+That is not going to happen.

-You will, guaranteed, save more money working with a smaller, locally owned stand, than shopping with big box stores.
-It seems like they would have the better deals, but they won’t.
-Some smaller stands can be a rip off too, so make sure you check around before just shopping at the first stand you see.
+Do a quick search for “fireworks stands near me” to find a locally owned stand, rather than a big box store.
+Of course, some smaller stands can be a rip off too, so make sure you check around before just shopping at the first stand you see.

-I know.
-The cardinal sin.
-I’m letting you in on something crucial here, so listen to this…or read it, rather.
 “Finale” fireworks, or 500 grams as we in the industry know them, are mostly a waste of money.
 500 grams is the legal limit of fire powder you can have in one residential firework.
-ALL of the big fireworks that are typically, $40+ are 500 grams.
-Even the ones that say they have more than other fireworks that size, just have 500 grams.

 When you’re buying reloadable, or artillery shells, also pick up the box and go with the ones that feel heavier as well.
 The same rule applies to them too!
 If this is all overwhelming, ask questions, and the stand attendants should be able to help you!

 If you’re in the military, or were in the military, first off, thank you.
-You and your fellow soldiers are the reason we can keep celebrating this holiday year after year!
-Make sure you show your military ID, and ask for a discount.
-Most places will give you at least 10% off your purchases, even if it’s not advertised.
-Again, it doesn’t hurt to ask.
+You are the reason we can keep celebrating this holiday year after year!

 Buying package deals, or going in with friends to save some money is a great idea.
 Please understand as well, that most firework stands get every other person asking for a discount or a deal if they, “buy a lot.”
-Your definition of, “a lot” and our definition of, “a lot” are two completely different things.
+Your definition of, “a lot” and the stand owner’s definition of the same, are often two different things.

-If you’re only planning on spending a couple hundred dollars on fireworks, don’t ask for a discount.
-Tons and tons of people walk through our doors and spend hundreds of dollars without blinking.
-Make sure you offer reasonable amounts, and understand what it is to be a “big buyer” in this business when you aim to barter.
-We love to barter, but don’t plan to barter with us if you only want to spend a hundred bucks!
+If you’re only planning on spending just a $100 – $200 on your fireworks, you often will not receive a discount.
+Make sure you offer reasonable amounts and understand what it is to be a “big buyer” in this business when you aim to barter.